 Student teams compete for a total of $250,000 in cash prizes as they explore business opportunities for lab-developed or other high-potential energy technologies, assess commercialization opportunities through market analysis, and present a viable business plan to industry judges.
 Throughout the competition, they receive mentorship and materials to help them succeed.

-Understanding that energy is often inherently local, teams first present at their closest regional events, where regional winners are identified.
+Understanding that energy is often inherently local, teams first present at their closest regional events in February 2022, where regional winners are identified.
 First-place regional winners are provided exclusive mentorship and free access to OTT’s Energy I-Corps curriculum to help students refine their ideas throughout February and March.
-Finally, the regional winners pitch their complete business plan at a national event in spring 2023.
+Finally, the regional winners pitch their complete business plan at Carnegie Mellon University’s (CMU’s) Energy Week, hosted by CMU’s Scott Institute in March 2022.

 With the completion of EnergyTech University Prize’s inaugural 2021-2022 competition, we are moving this HeroX channel to HeroX.com/EnergyTechUP2022 as an archived page.
 All future updates to the program will be made on the main EnergyTech UP HeroX page.
 This is where you will find information about the current program and competitors.